matthiasdemuzere/w2w/JOSS/paper.md

 * For computational efficiency, HI_URB2D values lower than 5% were set to 0 after resampling, the remaining HI_URB2D percentages are re-scaled to 100%.

 **Procedure 2**: In line with the former Fortran-based `W2W` procedure, **radiative and thermal parameters** are assigned to the modal LCZ class that is assigned to each WRF grid cell (see _Step 3_).
-These parameter values are not stored in the netcdf output, but are read from `URBPARM_LCZ.TBL` and assigned automatically to the modal LCZ class when running the model.
+These parameter values are not stored in the NetCDF output, but are read from `URBPARM_LCZ.TBL` and assigned automatically to the modal LCZ class when running the model.

 ### Step 5: Adjust global attributes

-In a final step, some global attributes are adjusted in the resulting netcdf files:
+In a final step, some global attributes are adjusted in the resulting NetCDF files:

 * NBUI_MAX is added as a global attribute, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
 This parameter can be used when compiling WRF, to optimize memory storage.
 * NUM_LAND_CAT is set to 41, to reflect the addition of 10 (or 11) built LCZ classes.
 This is not only done for the highest resolution domain file (e.g. d04), but also for **all of its lower-resolution parent domain files (e.g. d01, d02, d03)**.
 As such, make sure these files are also available in the input data directory.
 In case the parent domain files have  NUM_CAT_LAND $\neq$ 41, new parent domain files will be written to your drive with the extension `_41`.